GAPS-Collab/gaps-online-software/caraspace/README.md

-# CaraSpace - a spiritual successor of IceTray written in Rust
+# CaraSpace - simple, highly efficient serializztion library for balloon project

+## spiritual success of IceTray, a serialization/data accessibility framework developed for IceCube

 The [IceTray framework](https://docs.icecube.aq/icetray/main/info/overview.html#what-is-icetray) is IceCube's standard software framework for simulation and analysis.
 The basic design concept, is a series of a sequence of Frames, which are containers able to hold any kind of "FrameObject".
 These frame objects might be a reconstruction, a hitseries or geometry information.

-While not a complete rewrite, the goal of this project is to follow the design in the same spirit, basically providing a unified format for the GAPS TOF only stream as well as any Telemetry data.
+While not a rewrite, the goal of this project is to follow the design in the same spirit, basically providing a unified format for the GAPS TOF only stream as well as any Telemetry data.

 Currently, this works with TofPackets and TelemetryPacktes.